The-OpenROAD-Project/OpenLane/docs/source/usage/exploration_script.md

 # Regression & Exploration
 ## Overview
-OpenLane provides `run_designs.py`, a script that can do multiple runs in a parallel using different configurations.
+OpenLane provides `run_designs.py`, a script that can do multiple runs in parallel using different configurations.
 A run consists of a set of designs and a configuration file that contains the configuration values.
 It is useful to explore the design implementation using different configurations to figure out the best one(s).
 For examples, check the [Usage](#usage) section.

 Also, it can be used for testing the flow by running the flow against several designs using their best configurations.
 For example the following has two runs: spm and xtea using their default configuration files `config.tcl.` :
 ```